DefinitelyNotJR/WebAPI-Test-Task-/README.md

 # About

 So the idea is to use two separated programs:

-a) **Parser**  —  .NET Core console app that parses web pages and adds the data to existing database (SQLIte is used in this project).
+1) **Parser**  —  .NET Core console app that parses web pages and adds the data to existing database (SQLIte is used in this project).

-b) **WebAPI** — ASP.NET Core Web API project, that connects to the existing database and returns data.
+2) **WebAPI** — ASP.NET Core Web API project, that connects to the existing database and returns data.

 # How to use